 What are Swallowed Inhaled (Topical) Steroids?
 Fluticasone & Budesonide

-A common option for the treatment of Eosinophilic Esophagitis (EE or EoE) is topical steroids, also known as swallowed inhaled steroid therapy.
-This treatment involves swallowing a steroid medication that was meant for inhalation to treat asthma.
+A common option for the treatment of Eosinophilic Esophagitis (EoE) is topical steroids, also known as swallowed inhaled steroid therapy.
+This treatment typically involves swallowing a steroid medication that was meant for inhalation to treat asthma.
 These medicines which are intended for treatment of inflammation within the lungs are now used to treat the inflammation seen in the esophagus.

 These medications need to be prescribed by your physician.
 The doses for each of these medications depend on a person’s size and age among other factors.